 Click on Elvis for pictures.

 Music had changed by the time Elvis was discharged in March, 1960.
 It was calmer.
-Elvis' first record as a civilian was Stuck On You.
-Its sexual edge took it to number one.
-It's Now Or Never was released that summer.
+Elvis' first record as a civilian was "Stuck On You."
+Its sexy lyrics took it to number one.
+"It's Now Or Never" was released that summer.
 It was operatic and proved that Elvis could sing.
 Having served in the Army and mellowed, he appealed to older people.
 He starred with Juliet Prowse in G.I.
 Blues.

 Part two of Elvis' career began: the movie years.
 Viva Las Vegas did well partially because of Ann-Margret.
 Elvis' manager, Tom Parker, controlled things and saw "his boy" as a money-maker.
 As long as the movies made money, they ground them out.
 Each was worse than the one before it.
-Elvis looked like a cardboard cut-out as The Beatles redefined rock & roll.
+Elvis looked like a cardboard cut-out as The Beatles redefined rock n' roll.
 Elvis and Priscilla married in 1967.
 Their daughter, Lisa Marie, was born 9 months later.